 Yosemite Reservations – Will they return for 2023?

 Despite huge anticipated crowds, Yosemite National Park is signaling that reservations will NOT be in place this year while they continue to research alternatives for and around the reservation process.
 What this means to you?
-Yosemite will be VERY crowded all summer long through mid-August.
-Even more crowded prior to the Tioga Road opening in July.
-(In 2011, after a snowpack of 178% it took over 2-hours to travel from Bridalveil Fall to Curry Village in Yosemite Valley; only about 5-miles).
+Yosemite will be VERY crowded all summer long.
+This crowding will be intensified prior to July when both the Glacier Point Road and Tioga Road open.
+The majority of people visiting the park at this time will all be headed to Yosemite Valley.
+(In 2011, after a snowpack of 178% it took over 2.5 hours to travel from Bridalveil Fall to Curry Village in Yosemite Valley; only about 5-miles.
+In 2019 prior to resevrations, wait-time at entrance gates was regularly over 1.5-2 hours long.)
 If planning a trip to Yosemite, we suggest you start each day early with plans to be parked and hiking by 8:30-9am if not earlier.
 In this fashion you will beat the traffic/crowds, find parking, and embark on the trails ahead of the incoming masses.

 PREDICTED OPENING DATES: